Officers and Board of Directors

 Secretary, Maryland DC Wireless Association

 Nessa started in the telecom industry in 1998, on the construction end of the business.
 She most recently worked for a telecommunications engineering and consulting company.
 At this company, she was responsible for many roles but dedicated most of her time to billing, finance, and collections.
-Nessa has also been a part of the Maryland DC Wireless Association board for almost nine years.
+Nessa has also been a part of the Maryland DC Wireless Association board for 15 years.
 She enjoys helping the team conceptualize, plan, and organize quarterly events, while attempting to stay abreast of the ever-evolving industry changes.
-She adores her family, friends, her fur baby and loves music, movies and long walks on the beach.
-Nessa is thankful for all of these things as well as the telecom industry that has been feeding her family for almost 20 years.
+She adores her family and friends, and loves music, movies and long walks on the beach.

 Attorney and Partner, Saul Ewing LLP

-Greg’s telecommunications work focuses on land use, zoning, real estate and litigation.
-Greg primarily aids carriers and tower companies develop wireless infrastructure – including siting, leasing, zoning, and permitting – but he also litigates in state or federal court when necessary.
-Greg knows local, state and federal telecommunications law, has established relationships with authorities in more than 30 jurisdictions in Maryland and Virginia, including D.C.
-These attributes, along with his creative approach to problem solving, lead to results.
+Greg oversees the firm’s Telecommunications and Digital Infrastructure practice and primarily focuses on land use, zoning, real estate and litigation.
+Greg primarily aids carriers and tower companies develop wireless infrastructure – including siting, leasing, zoning, and permitting.
+Greg also litigates in state or federal court when necessary.
+Greg knows local, state and federal telecommunications law, has established relationships with authorities in DC and 40+ jurisdictions in Maryland and Virginia.
+Greg’s background, knowledge and experience, along with his creative approach to problem solving, lead to results.
 They are also Greg’s main tools in helping his clients remove barriers to achieving their infrastructure development goals.

 Attorney, Miller, Miller & Canby